General Terms and Conditions of Enrolment

 Payments shall be made by bank transfer to the Company’s account:

-Students studying on a campus in France can opt for a professional training agreement (or apprenticeship agreement beginning in October 2021) from the third year onwards.
+Students studying on a campus in France can opt for a professional training or apprenticeship agreement from the third year onwards.
 They are then employed by the host company and the tuition fees are paid by the company and may be covered by OPCOs (“skills operators”).

 This Agreement is considered to be automatically terminated if the Client signs a professional training or apprenticeship agreement with a third-party company, and SAS HEXAGONE is listed as the training centre in the new tripartite agreement.

 The number of hours of training provided by the Company to the Client prior to signing the new agreement will be calculated and invoiced to the Client in proportion to the tuition fees mentioned in the article entitled “Tuition fees and payment methods”.